 Several hours ago, the WiFi went down.
-A big deal, for us.
-Most likely, it doesn’t have anything to do with the power outage since often, when the power is down, we still have WiFi.
+A big deal for us.
+It most likely doesn’t have anything to do with the power outage since often, when the power is down, we still have WiFi.
 The service provider is working on it.
 We shall see how this goes.
 In the worst case, I will upload a short post from my phone using its pricey data plan through Google Fi.
 (As I prepare to upload this post, the power is back on!)

-It is so hot and humid today, it’s difficult to breathe.
-An occasional respite in the bedroom with the air-con on, wouldn’t have been possible without power.
-However, our almost fully charged inverter allowed the fan in the bedroom to work until it runs out of juice.
-Not knowing when the power will be restored, we avoided using the fan.
+It is so hot and humid today.
+It isn’t easy to breathe.
+We’ve been sweating like crazy.
+An occasional respite in the bedroom with the air-con on wouldn’t have been possible without power.
+However, our almost fully charged inverter allowed the fan in the bedroom to work until it ran out of juice.
+Not knowing when the power would be restored, we avoided using the fan.
 We saved the inverter power for recharging our phones and laptops.
-We’ve been sweating like crazy.

 I have to wear clothes with a lot of coverage due to the mozzies.
-Right now, I am wearing a tee-shirt, jeans and heavy socks.
-The mosquitoes love to bite my ankles, bare arms, neck and hands, regardless of how much repellent I add to my bare skin several times a day.
+Right now, I am wearing a tee-shirt, jeans, and heavy socks.
+The mosquitoes love to bite my ankles, bare arms, neck, and hands, regardless of how many repellents I add to my bare skin several times a day.
 I am covered in bites from the past several days.

 Yes, I know.
-I promised not to whinge (complain about these things) once we got out of that hotel room in India.
+I promised not to whinge (to complain about these things) once we got out of that hotel room in India.
 Overall, we are fine.
 Tom and I don’t complain to one another about any of these issues.
 It doesn’t make it any easier if we do.
-Instead, we find ways to busy ourselves, playing games on our phones which is what I’ll do when I’m done preparing the day’s post while offline to which I won’t be able to add photos and eventually upload until the WiFi returns at some point.
+Instead, we find ways to busy ourselves, playing games on our phones, which I’ll do when I’m done preparing the day’s post while offline, to which I won’t be able to add photos and eventually upload until the WiFi returns some point.

-A lone frequent warthog visitor, whom we’ve aptly named “Lonely Boy” stopped by for a few hours.
-He’s easy to identify when one of the warts on the left side of his head is droopy and larger than the wart on the right side.
+A lone frequent warthog visitor, whom we’ve aptly named “Lonely Boy,” stopped by for a few hours.
+He’s easy to identify when one of his warts on the left side of his head is droopy and larger than the wart on the right side.
 We make a point of remembering little odd markings on the different species, making it easy to identify our regulars.
-We call them by the names we’ve given them knowing full well at the bush house down the road, they are called by different names, not ours.
+We call them by the names we’ve given them, knowing full well at the bush house down the road, they are called by different names, not ours.

-Yesterday, we headed to Daisy’s Den, the feed store, to purchase a 5 kg, 11 pounds, bag of birdseed.
-Frank and The Family have really been enjoying the seeds, stopping by several times a day, squawking, making his loud Francolin noise to let us know he wants more.
-We enjoy every time he stops by.
-Even if we’re indoors, we know he is there, by the sounds he makes.
+Yesterday, we headed to Daisy’s Den, the feed store, to purchase a 5 kg, 11 pounds bag of birdseed.
+Frank and The Family have been enjoying the seeds, stopping by several times a day, squealing, making his loud Francolin noise to let us know he wants more.
+We appreciate it every time he stops by.
+Even if we’re indoors, we know he is, thereby the sounds he makes.

-While we were out and about, we drove for a while in the park, looking for photo ops, and found only a few which we’re sharing in today’s new photos.
-We’ve yet to find the ostrich family, we’ve heard so much about but continue on a mission to meet up with them at some point soon.
+While we were out and about, we drove for a while in the park, looking for photo ops, and found only a few, which we’re sharing in today’s new photos.
+We’ve yet to see the ostrich family, we’ve heard so much about but continue on a mission to meet up with them at some point soon.

 We’re never disappointed to see giraffes and zebras.
 Oddly, since our arrival, no zebras have entered our garden.
 We believe it’s due to the low-lying brush surrounding the property that makes it difficult for them to get through.
 Nor have we seen any Big Daddies in our garden, the huge fully horned kudu bulls, again perhaps for the same reason.

 Driving around Marloth Park provides us with an opportunity to see even more wildlife.
-At this time, the municipality road workers are busy grading the rough dirt roads to make it easier for cars to pass.
+The municipality road workers are busy grading the rough dirt roads to make it easier for cars to pass.
 It will take a while for this job to be completed.
 In the interim, it’s really risky to drive the roads with many dangerous ravines, deep trenches, and potholes.
-Often, when we drive, we have to turn around, unable to go forward without risking damage to the rental car or even getting stuck, neither of which we’re willing to risk.
+When we drive, we often have to turn around, unable to go forward without risking damage to the rental car or even getting stuck, neither of which we’re willing to risk.

 Yes, it would be more sensible to rent a car with a 4-wheel drive, but based on how long we stay, the cost of such a vehicle is prohibitive.
-This is a sacrifice we make to keep our costs under control, something we always consider in our world travels.
+We make this sacrifice to keep our costs under control, something we always consider in our world travels.

 I just heard from Louise.
 The power outage is a result of Vervet Monkeys climbing up an electric pole.
-Sadly, they were electrocuted resulting in the power outage.
-They were high up on the pole, It could have been all day before the power was restored.
+Sadly, they were electrocuted, resulting in a power outage.
+They were high up on the pole; It could have been all day before the power was restored.
+What a relief!
 But, as I finish up this post, the power and WiFi are both back on.
-What a relief!

 Have a great day!